 User-to-user services that allow pornography are covered by a set of proposals under Part 3 of the Online Safety Act.

-We are consulting on these proposals until 17 July.
-We have provided a summary of them and here are the ones most relevant to you:
+We have provided a summary of these proposals and here are the ones most relevant to you:

 Volume 3: The causes and impacts of online harms to children